zzz0906/LeetCode/2020_September/Readme.md

 but ! abba , "dog dog dog dog" shall be false...
 It's a little bit different but I think it can be true loosely.

 we can just add a string => char bi-direction is ac!!

+## Sum of Root To Leaf Binary Numbers

+I seem to have finished this problem. just dfs + when leaf calculate the binary to ten based number and add it to the answer;

+AC!